GVA-error/myALClient/README.md

 - implement adroid client
 - autorize throught myanimelist
 - release 1.0 alpha

+# After release plan
+- predict season finish date
+- notify about release if you have no "watching"
+- more convinient filters and featurs based on comunity feedback

 # App Name ideas and description
 - myAnimeList_PlayList (Allow you to form anime play list from your myAnimeList.)